metal-crow/Dark-Souls-PvP-AI/README.md

   * **HIGH Priority**
     * Not dodging avelin
     * If taking heavy damage, change to more dodging/careful tactics.
+    * When poise low, change to dodging until it regens
     * refine behind enemy safe state to be more behind enemy.
 Cone like?
     * more specifications on neural network output.
 Defense net should return how exactly to avoid bs, not just detect it.
 Likewise for attack.
     * use more than 1 attack types, dynamic range for weapon attacks